 Drink-free days aren't about deprivation.
 They're about giving your body recovery time and your brain a chance to break autopilot.

-Start with two days a week — a sensible practical minimum even if the CMO guidance itself uses the softer language of "several".
-Track them with an app like MyDrinkaware or the NHS Drink Free Days app if accountability helps.
+Start with two days a week.
+Track them in a calendar, a habit app, or a notes file: whatever keeps you honest.
 Build the evening ritual around something you genuinely enjoy drinking.
-Tell the people you drink with what you're doing — not because you need permission, but because it removes the social pressure in the moment.
+Tell the people you drink with what you're doing, not because you need permission, but because it removes the social pressure in the moment.

 The first fortnight is the hardest.
 After that, the new routine starts feeling normal.
 Your sleep improves, your mornings sharpen, and the cravings get quieter.
-The benefits of drink-free days compound the longer you keep them up, and the habit gradually stops feeling like restraint and starts feeling like recovery.
+The habit gradually stops feeling like restraint and starts feeling like recovery.

 Two or more days a week.
 Your liver, your brain, and your bathroom scales will notice.